StefFrustagli/sfrustagli-freelance-journalist/README.md

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Code
-As this has been my first website, it's been a challenging experience, and I've largely followed Code Institute's Love Running walkthrough to get started.
+As this is my first time building a website, it has been a challenging experience.
+My initial steps were largely guided by Code Institute's Love Running walkthrough.
+For helping me code larger screen responsiveness, I would like to thank my mentor Brian Macharia.

 ### Acknowledgment
-For their continuous support and feedback, I am grateful to my mentor Brian Macharia, the Code Institute tutors, and my fellow classmates on Slack.
+For their continuous support, suggestions and feedback, I am very grateful to my mentor Brian Macharia, the Code Institute tutors, and my fellow classmates on Slack.